United States Youth Soccer ODP (Olympic Development Program) Overview

 6. An invitation to the Region I Camp.

-In 2014 Soccer Maine ODP Program will create 10 teams from U-13 (birth year 2001) through U17 (birth year 1997).
-To ensure ODP teams are made up of the highest caliber players in Maine, Soccer Maine will now use the Premier Club coaches to help identify and recommend the best players at each age group.
-These players (roughly 25-30 per age group) will receive an invitation to a single try-out.
-Each ODP team will roster between 18-20 players.
+In 2014, Soccer Maine's ODP Program formed 10 teams from U-13 (birth year 2001) through U17 (birth year 1997).
+For 2015, we will again be fielding teams in multiple age groups.
+To ensure ODP teams are made up of the highest caliber players in Maine, Soccer Maine utilizes Premier Club coaches to help identify and recommend the best players at each age group in combination with open tryouts.
+Each ODP team will roster between 16-20 players.
 Selection will be based on a combination of the player's performance at the try-out and their performance in previous ODP or club events.
-Rosters will be chosen in February.
+Rosters will be chosen in February. ahoo

-The time and financial commitment to ODP are minimal, just two training sessions in May, one friendly game in June, and the Region I ODP Tournament June 8-9 in New Jersey.
+The time and financial commitment to ODP are minimal, several training sessions in May, one friendly game in June, and the Region I ODP Tournament June 6-7 in New Jersey.
 The cost for the Program is only $295 plus travel costs (2 nights in a hotel).
 Region I Camp is optional, and has a fee of $525.
+A winter training component will also be added at minimal cost.